-REMEDY[®] Stemmed Knee Spacer Indications
+REMEDY® Knee Spacer Indications

-The REMEDY[®] Stemmed Knee Spacer, which consists of a modular femoral, tibial and stem extension components, is indicated for temporary use (maximum 180 days) as an adjunct to total knee replacement (TKR) in skeletally mature patients undergoing a two-stage procedure due to a septic process and where gentamicin is the most appropriate antibiotic based on the susceptibility pattern of the infecting microorganism(s).
+The REMEDY® Knee Spacer, which consists of a Femoral Component, a Tibial Component and a Tibial Insert, is indicated for temporary use (maximum 180 days) as an adjunct to total knee replacement (TKR) in patients undergoing a two-stage procedure due to a septic process and where gentamicin is the most appropriate antibiotic based on the susceptibility pattern of the infecting micro-organisms.

-The device is applied on the femoral condyles (femoral component) and on the tibial plate (tibial component) following removal of the existing implant and radical debridement.
-The use of the stem extension component is optional to replace the space occupied by the previous femoral and/or tibial stem (dead space management).
-Moreover, if necessary, the tibial component could be coupled with the OsteoRemedies REMEDY Tibial Insert Wedge when a large tibial defect is present.
+The REMEDY® Knee Spacer is applied on the femoral condyles (Femoral component) and on the tibial plate (Tibial component) following removal of the existing implant and radical debridement.
+The use of the Tibial insert is optional, when a large tibial defect is present.
 The device is intended for use in conjunction with systemic antimicrobial antibiotic therapy (standard treatment approach to an infection).

-The REMEDY[®] Stemmed Knee Spacer is not intended for use for more than 180 days, at which time it must be explanted and a permanent device implanted or another appropriate treatment performed (e.g. resection arthroplasty, fusion etc.).
-Because of the inherent mechanical limitations of the device materials (gentamicin/ polymethylmethacrylate), the device is only indicated for patients who will consistently use traditional mobility assist devices (e.g., crutches, walkers, canes) throughout the implantation period, allowing basic joint mobility.
+The REMEDY® Knee Spacer is not intended for use for more than 180 days, at which time it must be explanted and a permanent device implanted or another appropriate treatment performed (e.g. resection arthroplasty, fusion etc.).
+Because of the inherent mechanical limitations of the device materials (gentamicin/polymethylmethacrylate), the device is only indicated for patients who will consistently use traditional mobility assist device (e.g., crutches, walkers, canes) throughout the implantation period.

-REMEDY[®] Stemmed Knee Spacer Contraindications
+REMEDY® Knee Spacer Contraindications

-- · Deficiencies in the patient's vascular, nervous or muscular systems. - · Osteoporosis or poor bone quality may cause the implant to fracture existing bone or migrate. - · Sufficient bone not available to allow insertion and fixation of the knee spacer. - Patient's two-stage arthroplasty procedure is contraindicated based on decreased immune response or systemic clinical conditions. - .
-The infected TKR devices cannot be removed. - Patient exhibits hypersensitivity (allergy) to PMMA bone cement, aminoglycosides or gentamicin. - · Lack of adequate bone structure which precludes adequate support of the spacer. - Lack of adequate competence (anatomical and functional) of peripheral ligamentous apparatus and extensor mechanism. - · Infection of the TKR cannot be confirmed. - · Infecting bacterium/pathogens resistant to gentamicin. - · Infecting bacterium/pathogens are not susceptible to gentamicin. - · A remote infection (systemic/secondary) is suspected or verified. - · Myastenia gravis. - The patient does not have a TKR and the infection is secondary to trauma, septic arthritis or other surgical procedures. - .
-The patient has neuromuscular disorders that do not allow control of the knee joint. - Patient is unable or rejecting the use of protected weight bearing devices throughout the implantation period(canes, walkers, crutches, etc.). - · Age, weight or activity level, may cause the surgeon to expect possible, early failure of the knee spacer.
+- Deficiencies in the patient's vascular, nervous or muscular systems. - Osteoporosis or poor bone quality may cause the implant to fracture existing bone or migrate. - Sufficient bone not available to allow insertion and fixation of the knee spacer. - Patient's two-stage arthroplasty procedure is contraindicated based on decreased immune response or systemic clinical conditions. - The infected TKR devices cannot be removed. - Patient exhibits hypersensitivity (allergy) to PMMA bone cement, aminoglycosides or gentamicin. - Lack of adequate bone structure which precludes adequate support of the spacer. - Lack of adequate competence (anatomical and functional) of peripheral ligamentous apparatus and extensor mechanism. - · Infection of the TKR cannot be confirmed. - · Infecting bacterium/pathogens resistant to gentamicin. - · Infecting bacterium/pathogens are not susceptible to gentamicin. - A remote infection (systemic/secondary) is suspected or verified. - · Myastenia gravis. - The patient does not have a TKR and the infection is secondary to trauma, septic arthritis or other surgical procedures. - The patient has neuromuscular disorders that do not allow control of the knee joint. - Patient is unable or rejecting the use of protected weight bearing devices throughout the implantation period (canes, walkers, crutches, etc.). - Age, weight or activity level, may cause the surgeon to expect possible, early failure of the knee spacer.